The Advisors.

 5.* AM

-The EOG shall hold an AM once in each year at a place and time designated by the steering group, to be convenient for the majority of members.
+The EOG shall hold an AM once in each year on the members only section of the Forum, to be convenient for the majority of members.
 Every subsequent AM shall be held no more than 15 months after the previous AM.
-Notice of every AM and its agenda shall be displayed on the website for not less than 28 days prior to the meeting. ( except the first meeting.)
+Notice of every AM and its agenda shall be displayed on the website or Forum for not less than 28 days prior to the meeting. ( except the first meeting.)
 The notice shall invite nominations for the steering group from any owner who has been registered for at least a year prior to the AM.
 Nominees must also be registered for 1 year.
 Nominations should be to the web site manager at least 7 days before any meeting.

 6. * RETIREMENT